gehadelsamadisy/Data-Analysis-for-ML/README.md

 # Explanatory and Exploratory Data Analysis Project

 This project demonstrates the process of understanding and preparing data for machine learning through **Explanatory Data Analysis (EDA)** and **Exploratory Data Analysis (EDA)**.
-It includes code and documentation for univariate, bivariate, and multivariate analyses, as well as feature engineering and selection.
+It includes code and documentation for univariate, bivariate, and multivariate analyses.

 ---